ljw222/Mitrani-Tutoring/README.md

 View the website here: https://mitrani-tutoring.herokuapp.com/index.php

-For testing purposes, username and password admin show a preview of the admin center, and username and password user1 simulate the student center from a student's point of view.
+For testing purposes, username and password "admin" show a preview of the admin center, and username and password "user1" simulate the student center from a student's point of view.